-In this the Fire Book of the Ni To Ichi school of strategy I describe fighting as fire.
+In this the Fire Book of the NiTo Ichi school of strategy I describe fighting as fire.
 In the first place, people think narrowly about the benefit of strategy.
 By using only their fingertips, they only know the benefit of three of the five inches of the wrist.
-They let a contest be decided, as with the folding fan, merely by the span of their forearms.
-They specialize in the small matter of dexterity, learning such trifles as hand and leg movements with the bamboo practice sword.
+They let a contest be decided, as with the folding fan, merely be the span of their forearms.
+They specialise in the small matter of dexterity, learning such trifles as hand and leg movements with the bamboo practise sword.

-In my strategy, the training for killing enemies is by way of many contests, fighting for survival, discovering the meaning of life and death, learning the Way of the sword, judging the strength of attacks and understanding the Way of the edge and ridge of the sword.
+In my strategy, the training for killing enemies is by way of many contests, fighting for survival, discovering the meaning of life and death, learning the Way of the sword, judging the strength of attacks and understanding the Way of the "edge and ridge" of the sword.

-You cannot profit from small techniques particularly when full armor is worn. ["Roku Gu (six pieces): body armor, helmet, mask, thigh pieces, gauntlets and leg pieces.
-Slaegr] My Way of strategy is the sure method to win when fighting for your life one man against five or ten.
-There is nothing wrong with the principle one man can beat ten, so a thousand men can beat ten thousand".
+You cannot profit from small techniques particularly when full armor is worn.
+My Way of strategy is the sure method to win when fighting for your life one man against five or ten.
+There is nothing wrong with the principle "one man can beat ten, so a thousand men can beat ten thousand".
 You must research this.
 Of course you cannot assemble a thousand or ten thousand men for everyday training.
-But you can become a master of strategy by training alone with a sword, so that you can understand the enemy's stratagems, his strength and resources, and come to appreciate how to apply strategy to beat ten thousand enemies.
+But you can become a master of strategy by training alone with a sword, so that you can understand the enemy's strategies, his strength and resources, and come to appreciate how to apply strategy to beat ten thousand enemies.

 Any man who wants to master the essence of my strategy must research diligently, training morning and evening.
-Thus can be polish his skill, become free from self, and realize extraordinary ability.
-He will come to possess miraculous power.
+Thus can he polish his skill, become free from self, and realise extrordinary ability.
+He will come to posess miraculous power.